lbl-srg/obc/specification/source/cdl.rst

 Extension blocks are equivalent to the class ``block`` in Modelica.
 Thus, extension blocks can contain any declarations that are allowed in a Modelica ``block``.

-.. note:: The fact that any Modelica construct that is allow in a Modelica ``block``
+.. note:: The fact that extension blocks allow any declaration
-          implies that extension blocks can have any number of parameters, inputs and outputs, identical to composite blocks.
-However, it also allows extension blocks to be used to
+          that is allow in a Modelica ``block`` implies that extension blocks can have any number of parameters, inputs and outputs, identical to composite blocks.
+It also implies that extension blocks can be used to

           - call code, for example in C or from a compiled library,
-          - import a Functional Mockup Unit that may contain a process model or an FDD method,
+          - import a Functional Mockup Unit that may contain a process model or a fault detection and diagnostics method, and
-          - implement other Modelica constructs such as state machines.
+          - implement state machines.

           For example, the demand response client
           `Buildings.Controls.DemandResponse.Client <https://simulationresearch.lbl.gov/modelica/releases/v9.0.0/help/Buildings_Controls_DemandResponse.html#Buildings.Controls.DemandResponse.Client>`_